PSBicep/PSBicep/CONTRIBUTING.md

 - Fork this repo (see [this forking guide](https://guides.github.com/activities/forking/) for more information).
 - Checkout the repo locally with `git clone git@github.com:{your_username}/PSBicep.git`.
-- Run the script `.\scripts\downloadDependencies.ps1` to download the required dependencies:
+- Run the command `.\build.ps1 -ResolveDependency -Task build` to download the required dependencies and build the module.
-  - Nested module [BicepNet](https://github.com/PSBicep/BicepNet) to the BicepNet.PS (`Source/BicepNet.PS`) folder.
-  - Bicep Types information to the Assets (`Source/Assets`) folder.
-- If you haven't already, you will need the [PlatyPs](https://github.com/PowerShell/platyPS) PowerShell Module to generate command help and docs.

-## Developing

 ### BicepNet